chezze911/Technical_Interview_Practice/README.md

 1. Clone the repository on your local machine git clone https://github.com/chezze911/Technical_Interview_Practice
 2. Open one of the .py files, (example: question1.py) in your favorite text editor
-3. Run the program (shortcut: command + B) to see the output
+3. Run the program
+    Ex:  In Sublime Text, run (shortcut: command + B) to see the output